Undergraduate Courses

 In the following list, the course’s number of credits is indicated in parenthesis at the end of the course’s description.
 For the most accurate and up-to-date list of courses, please visit the official catalog of mathematics courses.

 MATH 115.
 ELEMENTARY STATISTICS.
 This course will provide students with a basic understanding of the proper statistical techniques used to estimate population parameters.
 These techniques include ways of setting up a well-defined study, methods for organizing and displaying data, and how to summarize data by using descriptive statistics.
 In addition, students will learn the basic concepts of probability and probability distributions as well as how to create confidence intervals and complete hypothesis tests.
 The non- online sections meet twice weekly, with other work completed in a mathematics lab.
-Prerequisites: Minimum ACT mathematics score of 19 (SAT 450 or SATR 490) or the successful completion of DS 099, if required.
+Prerequisite: Minimum ACT mathematics score of 19 (SAT 450 or SATR 510); or ALEKS PPL score of 30; or the successful completion of DS 099, if required.
 (3)

 MATH 123.
 TRIGONOMETRY.
 In this course, students will learn to work with angles in degree and radian measure, write the ratio definitions of the six trigonometric functions, evaluate trigonometric functions of special angles, sketch graphs of trigonometric functions, verify trigonometric identities, solve trigonometric equations, solve triangles by a variety of methods, and solve application problems using trigonometric functions and identities.
-Prerequisites: Minimum ACT mathematics score of 19 (SAT 450 or SATR 490) or the successful completion of DS 099, if required.
+Prerequisites: Prerequisite: Minimum ACT mathematics score of 19 (SAT 450 or SATR 510); or ALEKS PPL score of 61; or Math 121; or the successful completion of DS 099, if required.
 (3)

 MATH 125.
 BASIC MATHEMATICS FOR SCIENCE AND ENGINEERING.
 This course is designed especially for students requiring a review of both algebra and trigonometry before beginning the calculus sequence.
 Students will solve a variety of algebraic equations and inequalities; examine and graph algebraic, exponential, logarithmic, and trigonometric functions; evaluate trigonometric functions and their inverses; verify trigonometric identities; and solve exponential, logarithmic, and trigonometric equations.
 Prerequisites: This course cannot be booked if completed Math 261 or Math 262 with a grade of C or better.
-Minimum ACT mathematics score of 19 (SAT 450 or SATR 490) or the successful completion of DS 099, if required.
+Minimum ACT mathematics score of 19 (SAT 450 or SATR 510); or ALEKS PPL score of 61; or Math 121; or the successful completion of DS 099, if required.
 (3)

 MATH 245.
 MATHEMATICS FOR ELEMENTARY TEACHERS I. Students are introduced to sets, the real number system and its subsystems.
 Prerequisites: Successful completion of DS 099, if required.
 Elementary or Special Education Majors, or Math Education Minors.
 (3)